Who are the couples on Love Island 2018?

 Dani and Jack

-It’s already been pretty up and down for Dani and Jack, but at the moment things are looking very rosy for the pair, who recently shared their first kiss and even a night in the Hideaway.
+Dani and Jack’s villa journey has been a bit up and down so far, but at the moment things are looking very rosy for the pair.

+Recently, Jack even took the bold step of asking Dani to be his girlfriend and now ‘Jani’, as the islanders call them, are officially a couple.
+Aww!

+If anything happens to break these two up, it’s official: love doesn’t exist.

 Laura and Wes